b, a distributed bug tracker extension for Mercurial

 b.
 You can reopen issues, the edit, details, and

 comment commands allow you to track additional information about the bugs,

 like stack traces and expected results, and whatever other information you'd

 like.
-The details file is a plain text file, and can contain any content you desire.
+The details file is a plain text file, so you can include whatever content

-You can also assign bugs to specific individuals - either based on their Mercurial commit names or not - and list lets you filter by owner to see what tasks are in your care.
+You can also assign bugs to specific individuals and list lets you filter by owner to see what tasks are in your care.

 b is powerful enough to support several different workflow complexities,